dsxmachina/rfm/README.md

 Type `cd` and see what happens.
 You can use `tab` to toggle the recommendation.
 The completion is quite similar to the one you find in`emacs`, so if you are used to that you should feel at home.

+### Preview-Engine

+There is a simple preview engine, that generates text previews of the currently selected file.
+For images and text there is an inbuilt system to do it - for other mime-types the application relies on *mediainfo*.

+### Trash

+Deleting a file does not really delete it, instead it will be moved into a temporary *trash* directory.
+This allows you to "undo" the delete operation, because you can always copy the files or directory from the trash to their original location.
+The trash diretory will be deleted automatically if you close rfm, so you don't accidentely clutter your file-system with a lot of trash files.

 ### cd into the current directory on exit